Many of the Tribune journalists have been tweeting and writing emotional stories about leaving the Tribune Tower.

-My first good-bye process happened, when I was laid off in 2005.
-Our entire marketing staff of 15 people were let go.
+My first goodbye process happened when I was laid off in 2005.
+Our entire marketing staff of 15 people was let go.
 At the time Tribune stock wasn’t doing as well as expected.
 The executives wanted to see the stock go up a little bit.
 So Tribune laid off a bunch of people.
 Victims for the stocks.

 We were a great team.
-All of us has great memories of our time from 2000 to 2005.
+All of us have great memories of our time from 2000 to 2005.
 Everyone from that team looks back at the time and admits it was a unique time.
-We did great work, and won awards, and had fun.
+We did great work, won awards, and had fun.

 I was the kid of the team, joining at age 25, my second job out of college.
 So many fun things we did together.

 - We held a competition to see who could shove a three-foot-long piece of gum into his/her mouth the fastest.